-Prepare the rice the night before.
+To save time in the morning, prepare the rice the night before.
 Add 1/3 cup of wild rice to 3 cups of water.
 Bring to a boil and let simmer for 45 minutes.
-Once all the water has evaporated taste the rice.
-The kernels should have split and be grains slightly tender.
+The kernels should have split and the grains slightly tender.
+Drain water if necessary.

 To prepare the pudding combine the chia seeds and almond milk in a bowl.
 Whisk well to ensure no clumps form.
 Add the wild rice, maple syrup, cinnamon, vanilla and salt to the mixture.

-Cover and let sit for a minimum of 4 hours in the refrigerator.
+Cover and let sit for a minimum of 4 hours in the refrigerator, or overnight.

 The following morning check the pudding.
 The consistency will differ depending on the type of almond milk used.
 If its too thick add more almond milk.

-Before serving add the toasted slivered almonds and raisins or berries.
-Recipe will last in the refrigerator for up to 5 days.
+Before serving add the toasted slivered almonds or hazelnuts, and raisins or berries.
+The recipe will last in the refrigerator for up to 5 days.